 - 1. Have a clearly defined structure of governance which is the final authority with respect to the formulation and implementation of basic policies that govern the institution/provider. - 2.
-Have a clearly defined statement of the mission and purpose of the institution/provider in terms of its specific aims and goals within the context of the national goals. - 3.
-Have Educational Programmes with clearly defined objectives and be consistent with the institution's/ provider's mission and purpose. - 4.
+Have a clearly defined statement of the mission and purpose of the institution/provider in terms, of its specific aims and goals within the context of the national goals. - 3.
+Have educational programmes with clearly defined objectives that are consistent with the institution's/provider's mission and purpose. - 4.
 Have an evaluation process on which the award of a certificate, diploma, or degree is to be based. - 5.
-Have Admissions Policies compatible with its stated mission and instructional objectives. - 6.
+Have admissions policies compatible with its stated mission and instructional objectives. - 6.
 Own or have access to sufficient learning resources and services to adequately support the proposed courses and programmes. - 7.
-Have sufficient academic, administrative and support staff with the requisite qualifications and experience appropriate for their tasks and to institution's/provider's mission and purpose. - 8.
-Have a plan for the educational, physical, and financial growth of the institution/provider as well as a method of evaluation of its efficiency and effectiveness. - 9.
+Have sufficient academic, administrative and support staff with the requisite qualifications and experience appropriate for their tasks in support of the institution's/provider's mission and purpose. - 8.
+Have a plan for the educational, physical, and financial growth of the institution/provider and a method of evaluation of its efficiency and effectiveness. - 9.
 Disclose all information required by NAECOB for the purpose of evaluating and registering the institution/provider.